samer--/moby/README.md

   existing symbols?
 Eg, "S" in some French words is just "s", and "/z/" in German is just "ts".
 Also, many uses of "e" in French words.
 - "V" is sometimes Spanish β (like "b") but sometimes Dutch ʋ (like "w")
-- Pronuciation of grass, glass, plant etc: /A/ or /&/?

 Other to do